ESCOMP/CISM-wrapper/doc/source/ice-sheets-in-clm.rst

 sheet does not extend far from the land margin.
 Alternatives may need to be considered for modeling the Antarctic ice sheet.

-After receiving the surface mass balance, GLAD calls the ice sheet dynamics model, which returns a new profile of ice sheet area and extent.
-The following fields are returned from GLAD to the coupler:
+After receiving the surface mass balance, Glad calls the ice sheet dynamics model, which returns a new profile of ice sheet area and extent.
+The following fields are returned from Glad to the coupler:
 (1) the ice area fraction, *gfrac*, (2) the ice sheet elevation, *gtopo* (m), (3), the frozen portion of the freshwater runoff, *grofi*, (4) the liquid portion of the runoff, *grofl*, and (5) the heat flux from the ice sheet interior to the surface, *ghflx*.
 These fields are computed for each elevation class of each grid cell.
 The frozen runoff corresponds to iceberg calving and the liquid runoff to basal meltwater.
-Surface runoff is not supplied by GLAD because it has already been computed in CTSM.
+Surface runoff is not supplied by Glad because it has already been computed in CTSM.

 There are two modes of coupling CISM to CTSM: one-way and two-way.